-- (ii) Local governments may implement different requirements for subareas within the Sea Level Rise Hazard Area, as long as they are not less protective than the requirements in this section. - (iii) Depending on the elevation of the shoreline and other characteristics, the Sea Level Rise Hazard Area may extend beyond the current shoreline jurisdiction.
-A local government may

-WAC 173-22-040(4). - (iv) Local governments may adjust the boundaries of the Sea Level Rise Hazard Area for practical purposes, such as alignment with lot lines, if the area is not reduced, or to reflect moreprecise geospatial information from more-detailed studies.
+- Local governments may implement different requirements for subareas within the Sea Level Rise Hazard Area, as long as they are not less protective than the requirements in this section. - (iii) Depending on the elevation of the shoreline and other characteristics, the Sea Level Rise Hazard Area may extend beyond the current shoreline jurisdiction.
+A local government may choose to extend shoreline jurisdiction to encompass this additional area as described in WAC 173-22-040(4). - (iv) Local governments may adjust the boundaries of the Sea Level Rise Hazard Area for practical purposes, such as alignment with lot lines, if the area is not reduced, or to reflect more-precise geospatial information from more-detailed studies.
 Areas surrounded by projected inundation must be included in the Hazard Area. - (v) An additional purpose of mapping the Sea Level Rise Hazard Area is to ensure that local governments, the department, and the public are aware of the area that sea level rise may impact.
 Local governments shall make maps of the Sea Level Rise Hazard Area readily available.
 Maps depicting the Sea Level Rise Hazard Area must show its full extent of the area even if that extends beyond the standard 200-foot shorelands area currently regulated by the SMP.
 Depicting only the minimum shoreline jurisdiction on sea level rise maps could cause people to underestimate their risk and limit the local government's ability to plan for adjacent uses per RCW 90.58.340. - (vi) The Sea Level Rise Hazard Area must be reviewed and updated if needed with every periodic review and may be updated more frequently if needed.